sanjivsingh/distributed_transactions/uber_driver_riders_match_app/ReadMe.md

     - Ride request status (available, taken) stored in Redis for low-latency access during high contention.
     - Critical section handled with Redis transactions to ensure only one driver can accept a ride.
  - `Stateless Match Service`.
-    - one instance can help to list of drivers and publish ride offers.
+    - one instance list of nearby and matching drivers and publish ride offers.
-    - Seperate instances can leverage to update and assign driver to ride.
+    - other instances can leverage to update and assign driver to ride.

 ## Communication Flow Diagram